History of Shanghai: World War II and the Japanese Occupation

 During World War II, the extraterritoriality of the foreign concessions provided a haven for visa-less European refugees.
+The chaos of Shanghai during the war with Japan also meant that there were no customs officials, and therefore refugees (and others) were able to simply pass by the customs house when they arrived in the city.
+Shanghai was attractive for Jews fleeing Nazi Germany and the threat of Nazi occupation because Jewish communities already existing in China (Baghdadi Jews from the British colonies and Ashkenazi Jews from Russia) welcomed refugees and already had institutions such as synagogues into which Jewish refugees could be incorporated.

-It was, along with Francoist Spain, the only location in the world unconditionally open to Jews at the time.
+Shanghai was, along with Francoist Spain, the only location in the world unconditionally open to Jews at the time.
 However, under pressure from their ally Nazi Germany, the Japanese removed the Jews in late 1941 to what became known as the Shanghai ghetto, where hunger and infectious diseases such as dysentery became rife.
 The foreign population rose from 35,000 in 1936 to 150,000 in 1942 (Jewish immigration was 20000-25000 from 1933 to 1941).
 The Japanese were still harsher on belligerent nationals: Britons, Americans and the Dutch.
-These slowly lost their privileges and had to wear letters – B, A, or N – when walking in public places; their villas were turned into brothels and gambling houses., and they were finally interned in concentration camps, notably Lunghua Civilian Assembly Center, in 1943.
+These slowly lost their privileges and had to wear letters – B, A, or N – when walking in public places; their villas were turned into brothels and gambling houses, and they were finally interned in concentration camps, notably Lunghua Civilian Assembly Center, in 1943.
 The whole of Shanghai remained under Japanese occupation until the surrender of Japan on 15 August 1945.

+After the ending of the Japanese occupation of Shanghai, the poorly-paid Chinese Nationalist forces sometimes engaged in looting.